 Universal Studios Hollywood: 10 Insider Tips for the Park and Wizarding World

-Universal is a big park, as your calf muscles will no doubt remind you the day after you visit.
-While parks like Knott's or Seaworld can be approached with a devil-may-care, keep-your-stinkin'-map sort of spontaneity, Universal's size is better served by a plan.
+Also, Universal is a big park, as your calf muscles will no doubt remind you the day after your visit.
+While parks like Knott's or SeaWorld can be approached with a devil-may-care, keep-your-stinkin'-map sort of spontaneity, Universal's Jurassic size is better served by a plan.
 Consider including these ten tips when you form yours.

 RELATED: Southern California Theme Park Guide

 The studio tour is an hour of sitting down and letting the entertainment come to you, which can make a nice break in the middle of the day—not to mention those trams provide shade.
-Taking the ride midday is a good way to recharge everyone's batteries for the afternoon and evening.
+Taking the ride midday is a good way to recharge everyone's batteries for the rest of the day.

 Speaking of recharging batteries, there are a couple of sneaky little outlets in the gateway to The Wizarding World, and they're even in the shade.
 You can add a few bars while watching tourists suffer for their art in black polyester robes on the hottest day of the summer.